OCamlPro/ocp-ocamlres/README.md

-`ocp-ocamlres` is a tool to embed files and directories inside an OCaml executables, with a companion library `ocplib-ocamlres` to manipulate them at run-time.
+A tool `ocp-ocamlres` to embed files and directories inside an OCaml executables, with a companion library `ocplib-ocamlres` to manipulate them at run-time.